altancode/apex/README.md

 ```

 You can override any of the fields in the config with the command line options --ip, --port and --secret.
 If
-you do not want to use a config file at all, you can specifiy the --noconfigfile.
+you do not want to use a config file at all, you can specify the --noconfigfile.

 # IR Key Support
-Apex allows a profile to be activated when an IR Key is recevied.
+Apex allows a profile to be activated when an IR Key is received.
 Currently Apex supports IR key functionality when
 running on Linux systems.
 The IR functionality of the system must be setup and operational before Apex can know
 about IR keypresses.
 This setup is beyond the scope of this document (but perhaps I'll add info later).